karolyipeter/github-sso-to-name/README.md

 Feel free to open issues or pull requests.
 I won't actively develop this, since it fits my needs, but I'm willing to look into any bugs or feature requests.

+Also feel free to port this new version to Chrome or any other browser.
+I don't feel the need for this, since the original works well on Chrome.

 ## License

 This is shared under the GPL V3 License.
 Logo is used from Wikipedia under CC-SA 3.0 License.